Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Introduction

-After having thus established the new precision frontier at the $5$PN order, we derive in section \ref{spechamsnobs} the consequent simplified Hamiltonians in constrained configurations, and then the GW observables in the form of gauge-invariant relations among the binding energy, the angular momentum, and the emitted frequency.
-To further make contact with the scattering problem, we also derive the extension to scattering angles, which is relevant only to the restricted aligned-spins configuration.
-Yet, it should be highlighted that while studying finite-size effects, which are particularly pronounced in higher-spin sectors, provides invaluable input on QCD and gravity theories, restricting to the aligned-spins configuration entails a growing loss of information in higher-spin sectors on the physics of precessing binaries with spins of arbitrary orientations, which have a clear observational signature on the gravitational waveforms.
-For this reason it is especially crucial in higher-spin sectors to obtain general Hamiltonians, rather than just scattering angles.
+After having thus established the new precision frontier at the $5$PN order, we derive in section \ref{spechamsnobs} the consequent simplified Hamiltonians in restricted kinematic configurations, and then the GW observables in the form of gauge-invariant relations among the binding energy, the angular momentum, and the emitted frequency.
+Furthermore, to make contact with the scattering problem, we also derive the extension to scattering angles, which is relevant only in the restricted aligned-spins configuration.
+Yet, while studying higher-spin sectors generally provides invaluable input on QCD and gravity theories, the restriction to the aligned-spins configuration in these sectors entails a growing loss of information on the physics of precessing binaries with spins of arbitrary orientations, which have a clear observational signature on the gravitational waveforms.
+For this reason it is especially crucial in higher-spin sectors to obtain general Hamiltonians, rather than limited scattering angles.

-In the scattering problem in the post-Minkowskian (PM) approximation, the scattering angle for BHs with aligned spins was first approached in \cite{Guevara:2018wpp} for the NLO quartic-in-spin sectors.
-NLO PM quartic-in-spin Hamiltonians in the center-of-mass (COM) frame for BHs, and for generic compact objects, were then presented in \cite{Chen:2021qkk}, and \cite{Bern:2022kto}, respectively.
-However, some clarifications on such scattering-amplitudes approaches are in place.
-As far as application to binary mergers is concerned, velocities remain NR in most of, if not all across the GW signal.
-As long as the binary is bound, it is only meaningful then to obtain precision corrections in the PN expansion: $n$PN $\sim \sum_{i=0}^{n+1} v^{2i}G^{n+1-i}$.
-When the binary is no longer bound, the weak-field approximation breaks down.
-For these reasons, an $m$PM weak-field correction to the order of $G^m$ and to all orders in the velocity, is phenomenologically useful only as an $(m-1)$PN correction, and only when it can be meaningfully transformed from scattering to the bound problem.
-Such a transformation to the bound problem faces an obstacle beyond the N$^2$LO, or the $2$-loop level, essentially due to radiation-reaction effects that kick in.
+In the scattering problem in a weak-field approximation or so-called post-Minkowskian (PM) expansion, the scattering angle for BHs with aligned spins was first approached in \cite{Guevara:2018wpp} for the NLO quartic-in-spin sectors.
+NLO PM quartic-in-spin Hamiltonians in the center-of-mass (COM) frame for BHs, and for generic compact binaries, were then presented in \cite{Chen:2021qkk}, and \cite{Bern:2022kto}, respectively.
+However, some basic clarifications on such scattering-amplitudes approaches are in place.
+As far as application to GW measurements from binary mergers is concerned, velocities remain NR in most if not all of the GW signal.
+As long as the binary is bound, it is only meaningful to obtain precision corrections in the PN expansion: \be n\text{PN} \sim \sum_{i=0}^{n+1} v^{2i}G^{n+1-i}, \ee with the speed of light $c\equiv1$.
+As can be easily seen, this requires for each $n$PN order a computation that includes a piece that is of order $G^{n+1}$.
+Then at the brief time that the binary is no longer bound, the weak-field approximation also breaks down, and does not hold any more.